CsBigDataHub/working-with-vim/pages/tao.md

 The second way of defining a pair is in VISUAL mode, you do the opposite.
 You specify the motion part first by selecting, and then specify the operator for what is highlighted.

 Using same example, delete to beginning of line.
-Type `ctrl-v` to enter VISUAL mode, then type `^` as the motion to the beginning of the line, then type `d` to delete.
+Type `v` to enter VISUAL mode, then type `^` as the motion to the beginning of the line, then type `d` to delete.

 This is obviously an extra step to select the text, but VISUAL mode shows you what is highlighted and being acted upon.
 Additionally, there is feedback when the operator is complete since the selection will no longer be highlighted.